ICAMS/Kanapy/docs/usage.rst

 .. note:: 1.
 The Abaqus (.inp) file will be written out in either :math:`mm` or :math:`\mu m` scale, depending
              on the user requirement specified in the input file.
-          2. For comparing the input and the output equivalent diameter statistics the ``outputstats`` command can be called.
+          2. For comparing the input and the output equivalent diameter statistics the ``outputStats`` command can be called.
 This command writes the diameter values in either :math:`mm` or :math:`\mu m` scale, depending on the user requirement specified in the input file.
           3. The ``outputStats`` command also writes out the L1-error between the input and output diameter distributions.